RobertMarton/RobertMarton.github.io/_pages/about.md

 **Bio**
 ======

 + Kai Zheng is currently a research scientist at Microsoft STCA (Software Technology Center at Asia).
-He contribute core deep models for Microsoft XiaoIce (微软小冰), Bing Search Ranking and Microsoft Content AIGC.
+He contribute core deep models for Microsoft XiaoIce (微软小冰), Bing Search Ranking and Microsoft Copilot.
-+ Kai Zheng has published papers in top-tier international conferences, such as ACL, EMNLP, KDD etc.
++ Kai Zheng has published papers in top-tier international conferences, such as ICLR, ACL, EMNLP, KDD etc.
-+ His research interests include large language model, multi-modal, natural language generation, dialogue systems, and information retrieval.
++ His research interests include large language model, reinforcement learning, multi-modal llm, dialogue systems, and information retrieval.
 + He received master’s degree (advisor was Houfeng Wang) in Institute of Computational Linguistics from Peking University.

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->